ThomasBrazier/snpArcher-dev/README.md

 #### Output files

 * `paralogs/rCNV/*_allele_info.tsv`, the summary statistics per site which are used to classify SNPs as deviants/CNVs
-* `paralogs/rCNV/*_deviants.tsv`, deviant sites, a set of sites showing departure from the expected allele ratio (useful to prune a SNP dataset to remove pseudo-heterozygotes and putative multicopy regions)
+* `paralogs/rCNV/*_deviants.tsv` and `.BED`, deviant sites, a set of sites showing departure from the expected allele ratio (useful to prune a SNP dataset to remove pseudo-heterozygotes and putative multicopy regions)
-* `paralogs/rCNV/*_CNV.tsv`, CNV sites, a set of confidently assessed CNVs (useful to annotate sites present in multicopy regions and to detect these regions)
+* `paralogs/rCNV/*_CNV.tsv` and `.BED`, CNV sites, a set of confidently assessed CNVs (useful to annotate sites present in multicopy regions and to detect these regions)
+* `paralogs/rCNV/*_duplicates.tsv`, sliding windows along the chromosome, with the count of duplicate and singlet sites
 * `paralogs/rCNV/*_rCNV.html`, an HTML report on the full rCNV analysis